enz/pentobi/README.md

 License
 -------

-Copyright &copy; 2011-2019 Markus Enzenberger <enz@users.sourceforge.net>.
+Copyright &copy; 2011-2019 Markus Enzenberger.
 See [AUTHORS](AUTHORS.md) for a full list of authors.

 This program is free software: you can redistribute it and/or modify it